winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 405\.
 The Bhagavān then entered the first dhyāna.
 Emerging from the first dhyāna, he entered the second dhyāna.
 Emerging from the second dhyāna, he entered the third dhyāna.
 Emerging from the third dhyāna, he entered the fourth dhyāna.
 Emerging from the fourth dhyāna, he entered the abode of space samādhi.
 Emerging from the abode of space samādhi, he entered the abode of awareness samādhi.
 Emerging from the abode of awareness samādhi, he entered the abode of nothingness samādhi.
 Emerging from the abode of nothingness samādhi, he entered the abode with and without conception samādhi.
 Emerging from the abode with and without conception samādhi, he entered the cessation of conception samādhi.
 {: #p405}

-406\. Ānanda then asked Aniruddha, “Has the Bhagavān parinirvāṇa-ed?”
+406\. Ānanda then asked Aniruddha, “Has the Bhagavān <em>parinirvāṇa</em>-ed?”
 {: #p406}

 Aniruddha said, “Not yet, Ānanda.
 The Bhagavān is now in the samādhi of the cessation of conception.
-I once heard it personally from the Buddha that one parinirvāṇa-s when emerging from the fourth dhyāna.”
+I once heard it personally from the Buddha that one <em>parinirvāṇa</em>-s when emerging from the fourth dhyāna.”

 407\.
 The Bhagavān then emerged from the samādhi of the cessation of conception and entered the samādhi of the abode with and without conception.
 Emerging from the samādhi of the abode with and without conception, he entered the samādhi of the abode of nothingness.
 Emerging from the samādhi of the abode of nothingness, he entered the samādhi of the abode of awareness.
 Emerging from the samādhi of the abode of awareness, he entered the samādhi of the abode of space.
 Emerging from the samādhi of the abode of space, he entered the fourth dhyāna.
 Emerging from the fourth dhyāna, he entered the third dhyāna.
 Emerging from the third dhyāna, he entered the second dhyāna.
 Emerging from the second dhyāna, he entered the first dhyāna.
 Emerging from the first dhyāna, he entered the second dhyāna.
 Emerging from the second dhyāna, he entered the third dhyāna.
 Emerging from the third dhyāna, he entered the fourth dhyāna.
-Emerging from the fourth dhyāna, the Buddha parinirvāṇa-ed.
+Emerging from the fourth dhyāna, the Buddha <em>parinirvāṇa</em>-ed.
 {: #p407}

 408\.
 At that moment, there was a great earthquake that terrified the gods and the world’s people.
 A radiance brighter than sun or moon’s light lit up even places of complete darkness.
 The beings there each saw each other in that great radiance.
 They said, “Other people live here!
 Other people live here!”
 That light was everywhere and greater than the light of the gods.